Member? Please login

 President’s Annual Report

-The President’s formal annual report was presented by BCCJ Executive Director, Lori Henderson MBE, who outlined how the Chamber has increased business links and networking opportunities for all members in Chamber year 2015-2016.
-This has included hosting a record-breaking 45 high-value events, welcoming around 2650 attendees, with a higher proportion of non-members and female participants attending BCCJ events than ever before.
-Henderson further explained that BCCJ membership numbers have continued to grow, 10.1% increase year-on-year, to “just shy of 900 members”.
+In the President’s Report he went on to outline how the Chamber has increased business links and networking opportunities for all members in 2017-2018.
+This has included hosting a record-breaking 46 high-value events, welcoming 2339 attendees, with a more diverse audience – including more non-members and women – attending BCCJ events than ever before.

-She also reiterated the Chamber’s ongoing commitment to connecting members with community and business opportunities surrounding the 2019 Rugby World Cup and the 2020 Olympic and Paralympic Games.
+Bickle also pointed to the Chamber’s work to connect members with community opportunities surrounding the 2019 Rugby World Cup and the 2020 Olympic and Paralympic Games, through a new “2020 Vision” project.

-The nomination period for the BCCJ 2016-2017 Executive Committee (Excom) and Presidential elections opened on February 22.
-By the nomination deadline, March 25 at 1700, we had received 15 nominations that met constitutional guidelines.
-Under the Chamber constitution, the Excom is run by a minimum of 12 and a maximum of 15 individuals.
-Since the number of candidates this year did not exceed 15, no election was necessary and all candidates were approved.
+The nomination period for the BCCJ 2018-2019 Executive Committee (Excom) and Presidential elections opened on February 19.
+By the nomination deadline, March 16 at 1700, the Chamber office had received nominations from 18 candidates.
+Under the BCCJ constitution, the Excom is run by a minimum of 12 and a maximum of 15 individuals.
+From March 27 to April 12 the BCCJ electorate voted for their preferred 2018-2019 Excom Committee candidates via an online poll.

 - Alison Beale, University of Oxford Japan Office

-- David Bickle, Deloitte Touche Tomatsu Tax Co.
+- David Bickle, Deloitte Touche Tohmatsu Tax Co.
 (President)

 - James Dodds, KPMG